What is beardruff?

 Wash your beard 2-3 times a week.
 This will help with the preservation of the natural sebum oil which is the number one step in prevention of dry flakes.
 Use only a beard wash and not general shampoo to avoid suppression of natural growth and stripping of natural oils already in your beard.
 When washing the beard, it’s best to use a mild wash that is specially made and intended for beard hair.

-- Apply beard oil right after shower
+- Apply beard oil

-Ensure your beard is slightly damp to help seal moisture, then apply some beard oil and work it into the skin and beard hair, this will replace/top up any natural oils lost while washing.
+Apply some beard oil and work it into the skin and beard hair, this will replace/top up any natural oils lost while washing.
 It is best not to use all polyunsaturated carrier oils as they are disposed to lipid per oxidation and often get rancid on the skin thus worsening the flakes.
 Instead, work with a natural oils containing ingredients like Jojoba or Sweet Almond oil.
 All of our oils target this problem from the source.

 - Exfoliate the skin